Cross-Petitions for Divorce in Carmel, IN

 By creating your own petition, or a cross-petition, you can do two important things:

 - Speak your mind: In your cross-petition, you can list all the reasons why you think your spouse is at-fault for the divorce, if need be.
 More importantly, you can argue why you should be granted particular benefits or rights in the divorce, such as primary child custody or spousal support.

 - Solidify the divorce: If you are only the respondent, the petitioner can cancel the divorce at any time without your input.
 With a cross-petition in place, you will both have to withdraw from the divorce if you want it to stop, giving you more control of what is happening.

 Today Is the Day to Stand Up for Your Rights!

 Divorces are not going to be a particularly pleasant for everyone involved, but matters only get worse when there are complications or questionable motives behind the petition.
-If you need support, please do not hesitate to contact our divorce attorneys in Carmel at your earliest convenience.
+If you need support, please do not hesitate to contact our divorce attorneys in Carmel and Indianapolis at your earliest convenience.
 With our guidance and legal know-how, we should be able to find a resolution to your dispute or concerns with as little stress or weight on your shoulders as possible.